anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-07-red-green-refactor.markdown

 <img src='/assets/article_images/2016-06-07-red-green-refactor/coffee-shop.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

 We have been without internet at the house for a *week* (thanks for nothing, Frontier FiOS), so I've had to spend many long hours at the coffee shop like a vagrant.
-I know you know what it's like without a workflow, too.
+Working without big monitors in a public place is enough of a challenge, but then when you're scattered in your mind without a proper workflow, then you just totally set yourself up for wasting a whole lotta time.

 *You start on something..find an issue..it reminds you of another issue so you go to it..you forget about the first thing..you can't figure out the second thing so you go back to the first thing..you don't remember it so you have to retest..someone you know walks in so you say hi..you think you know how to solve that second problem now..your favorite song comes on and your mind wanders...and so on.*